 With strong job growth and rising salaries, it's no wonder many administrative professionals are curious about what the administrative healthcare field has to offer.
 So, what does it take to land healthcare admin jobs?

-I spoke with Allan J. Gregory, vice president and healthcare practice manager for Central New Jersey with Robert Half (OfficeTeam's parent company), to get answers to some of the most common questions people have about working in the healthcare sector in administrative positions.
+We spoke with Allan J. Gregory, vice president and healthcare practice manager for Central New Jersey with Robert Half (OfficeTeam's parent company), to get answers to some of the most common questions people have about working in the healthcare sector in administrative positions.
 Here's what he had to say:

 Q: What advice would you give to an administrative professional looking to break into the healthcare industry?